 Note that this article does not include the more extensive (and expensive) prep-course offerings.
-Some of the options below include books or webinars, along with sample questions, but they’re not packages offering intensive instruction.
+Some of the options below might include books or webinars, along with sample questions, but they’re not packages offering intensive instruction.

 _ _ _